 Use the dropdown icon on the Download button to choose between the PDF or Google Slides version of this resource.

-This resource was created by Jennifer Hall, a teacher in North Carolina and Teach Starter Collaborator.
+This resource was created by Jennifer Hall, a teacher in North Carolina and a Teach Starter Collaborator.

 Fill in those Poetry plans with these resources!